 - Playing sport or exercising, particularly with poor technique or equipment

-- Using a hard or high-friction surface to play sport
+- Using a hard, high-friction or inclined surface to play sport

 - Repetitive motions, such as lifting, gripping or twisting

 - Using some muscles more than others

 - Accidents, such as falls

 The Achilles tendon connects the calf muscle to the heel.
 Achilles tendonitis is most often caused by overuse or sometimes by injury.